charliewright/charlie-march16/README.md

 As a consumer of the orders API, I had to write logic to aggregate the orders delta.

 I were developing the API for many clients (web, mobile app, more than one web client app) it might be better to have the WebSocket aggregate the orders on the server side.
 Having a more complete server (returns all orders, spread, groupings) with a "thin client" would make client development more straightforward.

 <!-- TODO:

+get rid of noisy numbers (group orders together! that is a good feature on the exchange)
 - error handling around dead socket maybe!?
-- make sure the layout works on mobile (table + header + dark mode)
-- percentage based order colour maybe!? that would actually be hype
-- Lots of writing (two parts, right?
-I should spend time writing down my answers in the readme)

-css fiddle on mobile/desktop
-get rid of noisy numbers (group orders together! that is a good feature on the exchange) drop it onto netlify! more clickability (links to websocket!? other order books) -->
+drop it onto netlify!
+more clickability (links to websocket!? other order books) -->